Asabeneh/asabeneh/README.md

 # Hi 👋 !

 ## I'm Asabeneh Yeatayeh
-<small>Remember to follow this account if you want mine Gold or Diamond!</small>
+<small>Remember to follow this account if you want to mine Gold or Diamond!</small>

 <div>
 <a href="https://www.linkedin.com/in/asabeneh" target="_blank"><img src='./images/linkedin.svg' alt='LinkedIn' width="8%"></a>